-3.4.4.
+3.4.3.
 Communicating with Reviewers.

 Sometimes reviewers need help.
-S1M access problems or questions should be directed to the Publications Office for troubleshooting and resolution (Lauren Young, e-mail??).
+S1M access problems or questions should be directed to the Publications Office for troubleshooting and resolution.
 When problems arise concerning the technical aspects review process, the first line of communication is the Associate Editor.
-The Associate Editor must be available for such communication, probably by e-mail or phone, and be responsive to such requests.
+The Associate Editor must be available for such communication, probably by email or phone, and be responsive to such requests.